-The Bloomsburg University Office of Residence Life places a high value on our commitment to our students, our campus, our history, and our future through our six key values of inclusion, service, caring, respect, dedication, and integrity.
+The Bloomsburg University Office of Residence Life places a high value on our commitment to our students, our campus, our history, and our future through our seven core values of caring, dedication, education, inclusion, integrity, respect, and service.

 Above all, we are focused on the student experience.
 Our department assists students to build positive and inclusive relationships that create a network of students, staff, and faculty.
 Through our philosophy of actively engaging with students in meaningful interactions, our professional staff, Graduate Hall Directors (GHDs), and Community Assistants (CAs) are able to learn about and support our students holistically to assist in their academic and social success.